 Alsi Til Ladoo or Ellu Unde is a winter recipe of sweet balls made using a blend of sesame and flax seeds with jaggery syrup and without ghee or any refined sugar.
 Its an ideal way to keep one warm when temperature dips.

-A traditional recipe of many which has travelled across generations and I believe it's loved by all.
+A traditional recipe of many which has traveled across generations and I believe it's loved by all.
 The only thing which might have changed is the family size.
 If we go back by 30 years, we had large family sizes and there were many hands contributing to so many tasks.

 Making ladoo used to be a game for kids and now its a big thing for one women handling multi-tasks.